EmilHvitfeldt/useR2020-text-modeling-tutorial/README.md

 **Materials for our [useR!
 2020](https://user2020.r-project.org/) online tutorial on 24 July 2020**

-This tutorial is hosted by [R-Ladies en Argentina](https://github.com/RLadiesEnArgentina/user2020tutorial).
+This tutorial was hosted by [R-Ladies en Argentina](https://github.com/RLadiesEnArgentina/user2020tutorial).

 - Have you ever encountered text data and suspected there was useful insight latent within it but felt frustrated about how to find that insight?
 - Are you familiar with the basics of predictive modeling, and ready to learn how unstructured text data can be used for prediction within the tidyverse and tidymodels ecosystems?